Raj Shukla

 Lieutenant General Raj Shukla, PVSM,YSM, SM, ADC is a retired General Officer of the Indian Army who served as the General Officer Commanding-in-Chief of the Army Training Command (GOC-in-C ARTRAC).
 He assumed office on 1 May 2020, succeeding Lt Gen P C Thimayya.
 He superannuated on 31 March 2022.
+He is currently, a member of the Union Public Service Commission.